 3.2 The Commonwealth Cyber Declaration 2018 was unanimously agreed upon by the Commonwealth Heads of Governments Meeting 2018 in London, April 16-20, 2018.
 Leaders of 53 countries decided in the Declaration to combat cybercrime and promote good cybersecurity, recognising the importance of international cooperation and recognising the threats to stability in cyberspace and integrity of the critical infrastructure and affirming our shared commitment to fully abide by the principles and purposes of the Charter of the United Nations to mitigate these risks.

 3.3 BRICS Summit Johannesburg Declaration on July 26, 2018 by Brazil, Russia, India, China and South Africa.
+In the Johannesburg BRICS Summit Declaration the leaders of the BRICS countries reaffirmed the importance of developing, under the auspices of the UN, rules, norms and principles of responsible behavior of states in the information space to ensure security in the use of ICTs .
+The leaders of the BRICS countries also recognized the importance of creating a legal framework for cooperation between the BRICS countries in the field of ensuring secure ICT use, and in this regard, the Member States will continue to consider and develop an appropriate intergovernmental agreement in BRICS on cooperation in this field.

 3.4 The G-20 Summit 2018 (Buenos Aires, Argentina) G-20 Leaders Declaration: Building Consensus for Fair and Sustainable Development was adopted on December 1, 2018, and reaffirmed the importance of addressing issues of security in the use of ICTs and supported the free flow of information, ideas and knowledge, while respecting applicable legal frameworks, and working to build consumer trust, privacy, data protection and intellectual property rights protection.